25 Cooking Mistakes That Ruin Your Food

 Nothing ruins a dish like mushy pasta.
 If you let the water boil for a little too long, run your pasta under cold water for a few minutes to stop the cooking process and contract the starch.
 When you add your sauce it will make the pasta warm again.
 If your mushy pasta is beyond repair, add it to a batch of minestrone or chicken noodle soup.
 As for that pasta water, did you know you should be saving it?

 Adding too much water to rice

 Adding too much water to your rice when cooking can make it turn out soggy.
 But don’t worry; your meal isn’t completely ruined.
 Add some cooked shrimp or meat to it, make little balls, and fry them or wrap them in wontons and steam them.
-This is how to fix your most common cooking disasters and save your food.

 Forgetting to stir